milliampere/examensarbete/README.md

 ## Functionality:

 A chorme extension that calculates nutritional values of products in a recipe based on personal data such as age, sex and physical activity.
-The data is taken from Livsmedelsverkets' food databas and from Nordiska näringsrekommendationers' nutrition databas.
+The data is taken from 'Livsmedelsverkets' food databas and from their publication 'Nordiska näringsrekommendationer' (info about nutritional recommendations).

 The plugin is for now working at the following webbpages: ica.se, coop.se, koket.se Make sure to visit a recipe to be able to use the plugin.